 From Omi-Maiko station you can walk about 10 minutes towards the lake shore where there’s a designated camping area with toilets, fresh water and bbq facilities.

-The Camping Areas
+The Camping Areas in Lake Biwa

 By late June there was no one around to be seen, just one of the nights I spent there a couple of families arrived to camp as well.